-For many people, Spider-Man: Homecoming ranks as the most exciting superhero film of 2017.
-Not only does the movie promise lots of youthful web-slinging action, but it also represents Spidey’s true arrival in the Marvel Cinematic Universe following his brief preview in Captain America: Civil War.
-The film’s creators have wisely chosen to avoid the oft-depicted Spider-Man origin story, and instead will hop feet-first into the early days of Spidey’s crimefighting career.
+For many people, Spider-Man: Homecoming ranks as one of the best superhero movies ever made.
+Not only does the movie provide lots of youthful web-slinging action, but it also represents Spidey’s true arrival in the Marvel Cinematic Universe following his brief preview in Captain America: Civil War.
+The film’s creators avoided the oft-depicted Spider-Man origin story, instead hopping feet-first into the early days of Spidey’s crimefighting career.

 Spider-Man’s backstory is classic, and the multiple iterations of said story over the past half-century have only added to the potential plot details that Homecoming could pilfer.
 However, the screenwriters involved will no doubt have to judiciously choose which parts of Spider-Man’s past they actually bring to the silver screen.
-After all, with over 50 years of publishing history, Spider-Man has been through some awful things, and not everything from his youth is appropriate for Hollywood.
+After all, with decades of publishing history, Spider-Man has been through some awful things, and not everything from his youth is appropriate for Hollywood.

 In many ways, the early years of Spider-Man serve as an allegory for puberty.
 While previous movies have played this angle up to a certain extent, none have gone quite as far as the comic books did.